Energy Charter Treaty: Renewable energy investment cases in Spain

 As of 2020, Spain was the state most affected by ECT awards, having lost €825 million to investors.
 In a series of 20 arbitral decision, Spain was found liable for having generated legitimate expectations of a stable framework of renewable energy investment incentives and having afterwards abruptly reversed these expectations.

 Secretariat

-The Energy Charter Treaty established the creation of a permanent Secretariat that was originally set up to accommodate the dialogue amongst the contracting parties during the negotiation of the treaty.
-The Secretariat is mandated by the Energy Charter Conference Primarily to provide the Conference with all necessary assistance for the performance of its duties including promotion, organisation and legal support along with meeting space for subsidiary body meetings hosted at the Secretariat.
+The Energy Charter Treaty mandates the establishment of a Secretariat that was originally set up to accommodate the dialogue amongst the contracting parties during the negotiation of the treaty.
+The Secretariat is mandated by the Energy Charter Conference primarily to provide the Conference with all necessary assistance for the performance of its duties, including promotion, organisation and legal support, along with meeting space for subsidiary body meetings hosted at the Secretariat.

-Since 1 January 2022, the Secretary General is Guy Lentz and, since September 2021, the Assistant Secretary General is Atsuko Hirose.

 Organisation

 One of the primary mandates given by the Energy Charter Conference to the Secretariat is to organise and administer meetings of the Conference and its subsidiary bodies.
 In addition, the Secretariat organises conferences and energy forums related to the global ongoing energy dialogues.